Generic Name: metformin and rosiglitazone (met FOR min and ROE zi GLI ta zone)

 What is metformin and rosiglitazone?

-Metformin and rosiglitazone is a combination of two oral diabetes medicines that help control blood sugar levels.
-This medicine is for people with type 2 diabetes, and is not for treating type 1 diabetes.
+Metformin and rosiglitazone is a combination of two oral diabetes medicines.
+Metformin and rosiglitazone is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
+This medicine is not for treating type 1 diabetes.

 Metformin and rosiglitazone is not recommended for use with insulin.
 Taking this medicine while you are using insulin may increase your risk of serious heart problems.